-Complete copies of the Corporation policy, including complaint forms, are available in the principal's office.
+Complete copies of the Corporation policies are available here.
 Reports must be presented as soon as possible to the building principal where the alleged conduct took place.
 In determining whether alleged conduct constitutes sexual harassment, the totality of the circumstances, the nature of the conduct, and the context in which the alleged conduct occurred will be investigated.